richardmrodriguez/ShotLiner/README.md

 This tool is in pre-alpha, and is essentially a proof-of-concept until a proper mechanism for importing various documents is implemented.

+## CURRENT STATUS
+### 2024 - 06 - 19

+This tool is in the middle of a major refactor, to support PDF Document import.
+Before this, some of the features listed below were in fact working, but this refactor is currently breaking most of these for the time being.

+What is currently working, is that PDF documents can be imported, and creating shotlines are partially working.

 ## Current Features
 - Navigate between individual pages
 - Create multiple ShotLines per page